rostis232/traineeEVOFintech/README.md

 # Project for Trainee EVO Fintech (second stage)
 Program accepts CSV file and parses it's data to database.
 Data can be gotten from database with filters in JSON.
-CSV example stored in `csv_example/example.csv`
+CSV example stored in `csv_example/example.csv`.
+The author tried to write this project using the principles of Clean Architecture and Dependency Injection.

 ## Configuration